ttytm/trilium-midnight-theme/README.md

 ## Installation
 - Create a new note inside your Trilium Notes and set the Note Type to _CSS_
-- Copy the Theme CSS code inside the Note you just created
+- Copy the content of the themes .css file inside the Note you just created
 - Add the label _#appCss_
   - You can do that in the _Owned Attributes_ on the top of your note
   - If are currently using other custom themes, make sure the midnight theme is the only one with the _#appCss_ label